Open Search -

 Greenford Golf Club and Course.

-Greenford Golf Club disappeared after WW1.
+Greenford Golf Club disappeared at the time of WW1.

 The Britain from Above link below (from 1926) shows the location of Greenford Station which adjoined the golf course.